jk4011/Pi3/README.md

 In contrast, $\pi^3$ employs a fully **permutation-equivariant** architecture.
 This allows it to directly predict affine-invariant camera poses and scale-invariant local point maps from an unordered set of images, breaking free from the constraints of a reference frame.
 This design makes our model inherently **robust to input orderi

+A key emergent property of our simple, bias-free design is the learning of a dense and structured latent representation of the camera pose manifold.
+Without complex priors or training schemes, $\pi^3$ achieves **state-of-the-art performance** 🏆 on a wide range of tasks, including camera pose estimation, monocular/video depth estimation, and dense point map estimation.

 ### Introducing Pi3X (Engineering Update)
 Building upon the original framework, we present **Pi3X**, an enhanced version focused on flexibility and reconstruction quality:
 * **Smoother Reconstruction:** We replaced the original output head with a **Convolutional Head**, significantly reducing grid-like artifacts and producing much smoother point clouds.
 * **Flexible Conditioning:** Pi3X supports the optional injection of **camera poses, intrinsics, and depth**.
 This allows for more controlled reconstruction when partial priors are available.
+* **Reliable Confidence:** We improved how confidence is learned.
+Instead of approximating a binary mask, the model now predicts continuous quality levels, making the confidence scores significantly more reliable for filtering noise.
 * **Metric Scale:** The model now supports **metric scale reconstruction** (approximate), moving beyond purely scale-invariant predictions.

 Overall, Pi3X offers slightly better reconstruction quality than the original $\pi^3$ while supporting a wider range of modal inputs.

-A key emergent property of our simple, bias-free design is the learning of a dense and structured latent representation of the camera pose manifold.
-Without complex priors or training schemes, $\pi^3$ achieves **state-of-the-art performance** 🏆 on a wide range of tasks, including camera pose estimation, monocular/video depth estimation, and dense point map estimation.

 ## 🚀 Quick Start